marinaMiller39636/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, based on measured performance data."

 This quote emphasizes the importance of avoiding over-engineering and micro-optimizations in the early stages of development.
 It suggests that a programmer should concentrate on making their code understandable and easily modifiable before worrying about minor efficiency improvements that may not have significant impact on overall performance.
 Only after identifying genuine bottlenecks through profiling and testing should one engage in targeted optimizations.

+# 2024-01-24
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Stay current with technology: Keep an eye on new developments and trends in programming, such as new languages, frameworks, and libraries.
+This will help ensure that your skills are up to date and that you can adapt to the changing landscape of the industry.
+2. Practice regularly: Programming is a skill that requires constant practice to maintain and improve.
+Set aside time each day or week to practice coding, whether it’s through small projects or practicing problems on websites like LeetCode or HackerRank.
+3. Learn new programming Languages: As a developer, you should strive to learn at least one new language each year.
+Not only will this expand your skill set, but it will also help make you more versatile and adaptable to different projects and teams.
+Some popular languages to consider learning include Python, JavaScript, Ruby, Swift, Kotlin, etc.